kenngkz/test-docker/README.md

 ## Dockerfile > cont2
 This Dockerfile builds the image for the second container.
 Building from test-image, it copies the cont2 files into the image and installs the requirements, then finally serves the API in c2code.py using uvicorn to port 8002.

+# Downsides
+1. Intermediate image test-base is not actively used by any container, but it is still taking up memory.
+    - We can change the install/run process to first build the relevant images and cleanup the test-base image (via a install file), then seperately run the containers by running a 2nd command (docker-compose...).
+This solves the above issue, but 1 extra step to deploy from scratch.
+2. Many Dockerfiles + docker-compose.yml + run.sh (+ install.py if implementing above solution)